Sami-bkz/foodtrack_demo/README.txt

 $ psql -d db-agribalyse -f insert.sql

-- Then you can run the notebook "foodtrack.ipynb
+- Then you can run the notebook "foodtrack.ipynb"